YorkieDev/RedditBlocker/README.md

 **Icons not showing?**
 - Make sure you have PNG files (not just SVG) in the icons folder
 - The files must be named exactly: `icon16.png`, `icon48.png`, `icon128.png`

-**Search results still showing Reddit?**
-- Refresh the Google search page
-- Make sure the extension is enabled
-- Some search result formats may not be detected - please report these!

 ## License